|

 Where to stay in Moalboal

 When visiting Moalboal, Moalboal Eco Lodge is the perfect place to stay.
-Located in the middle of a peaceful field, it’s close enough to amenities, but far away so you can have a good night’s sleep.
-There is plenty of space to observe physical distancing at the Eco Lodge.
-Please read our COVID-19 Care page for more information regarding your safety.
-Nestled in amongst palm trees, bamboo and coconut trees, Moalboal Eco Lodge have Bamboo Nipa Huts suitable for solo travellers, couples and friends.
-We have two private rooms and a spacious 4-bed family room/dormitory, a breakfast area, and a beautiful hammock/yoga/sunset deck.
-Scooter hire is available.
+Located in the middle of a peaceful palm tree field with no traffic noise,, it’s close enough to walk to restaurants and the beach, but far away so you can have a good night’s sleep.
+There is plenty of space so you sometimes feel you have the place all to yourself.
+Nestled amongst many native trees and plants, Moalboal Eco Lodge have only three exclusive and beautiful Bamboo Cottages suitable for solo travellers, couples and friends.
+We have two private cottages, a spacious Deluxe Queen cottage with sofa, plus a shared breakfast area, kitchen with refrigerator, and a stunning hammock/yoga/sunset deck.
 Take a look at our rooms!
-Visit our Eco Shop* for all your plastic free, zero waste, palm oil free travel products! (*10% from every purchase is donated to help street dogs in Moalboal)
+Visit our Eco Shop* for all your plastic free, zero waste, palm oil free travel products! (*10% from every purchase is donated to help street dogs in Moalboal) Heading to the Philippines?
+These articles may be helpful!
+Fun Facts about the Philippines Is Oslob Whale Shark Watching Ethical?
+Jeepney Street Art in Moalboal Things You Should Know Before Visiting the Philippines Must-Try Filipino Foods

 Pin this post for future reference!